mindsdb/mindsdb-sagemaker-container/README.md

 ## Test the container locally

-All of the files for testing the setup are located inside the local_test directory.
+All of the files for testing the setup are located inside the `local_test` directory.

 #### Test directory

 * `train_local.sh`: Instantiate the container configured for training.
 * `serve_local.sh`: Instantiate the container configured for serving.
 * `predict.sh`: Run predictions against a locally instantiated server.
-* `test-dir`:  This directory is mounted in the container.
+* `test-dir`:  This subdirectory is mounted in the container.
-*  `test_data`: This directory contains a few tabular format datasets used for getting the predictions.
+* `test_data`: This subdirectory contains a few tabular format datasets used for getting the predictions.
 * `input/data/training/file.csv`: The training data.
 * `model`: The directory where mindsdb writes the model files.
 * `output`: The directory where mindsdb can write its failure file.
+* `call.py`: This cli can be used for testing the deployed model on SageMaker endpoint

 All of the files under test-dir are mounted into the container and mimics the SageMaker directory structure.